2i2c-org/infrastructure/docs/howto/operate/setup-new-project.md

    issue.

 2. Run terraform (with instructions in the org-ops repo README).
-This will give you a detailed plan on what exactly terraform will do. **Scrutinize this carefully** - only a new project should be created, nothing else should change.
-Particularly, there should be no **delete** actions.
+This will give you a detailed plan on what exactly terraform will do. [prevent_destroy](https://www.terraform.io/docs/language/meta-arguments/lifecycle.html#prevent_destroy) is set to most sensitive resources to prevent accidental destruction - however, you should still scrutinize the plan produced by `terraform apply` carefully before applying it.
+   Particularly, there shouldn't be any *delete* actions with this.

 3. Validate that the project has been created, and you have access to it with your user account.

 4. Commit the change, make a PR to the repo with it, and merge it.
 This is preferable to pushing to the repo directly.
-You can self-merge your PR.
+You can self-merge it.

 ## Without billing account access